High-performance serving with Triton Inference Server

 APPLIES TO: Azure CLI ml extension v2 (current) Python SDK azure-ai-ml v2 (current)

-Triton is multi-framework, open-source software that is optimized for inference.
-It supports popular machine learning frameworks like TensorFlow, ONNX Runtime, PyTorch, NVIDIA TensorRT, and more.
-It can be used for your CPU or GPU workloads.
+Triton is multi-framework open-source software that's optimized for inference.
+It supports popular machine learning frameworks like TensorFlow, ONNX Runtime, PyTorch, and NVIDIA TensorRT.
+You can use it for CPU or GPU workloads.

-There are mainly two approaches you can take to leverage Triton models when deploying them to online endpoint: No-code deployment or full-code (Bring your own container) deployment.
+There are two main approaches you can take to use Triton models when deploying them to online endpoints: no-code deployment or full-code (bring your own container) deployment.

-• No-code deployment for Triton models is a simple way to deploy them as you only need to bring Triton models to deploy.
+• No-code deployment for Triton models is a simple way to deploy them because you only need to bring Triton models to deploy.

-• Full-code deployment (Bring your own container) for Triton models is more advanced way to deploy them as you have full control on customizing the configurations available for Triton inference server.
+• Full-code deployment for Triton models gives you full control over customizing the configurations available for Triton inference server.

-For both options, Triton inference server will perform inferencing based on the Triton model as defined by NVIDIA.
+For both options, Triton Inference Server performs inferencing based on the Triton model as defined by NVIDIA.
 For instance, ensemble models can be used for more advanced scenarios.

-Triton is supported in both managed online endpoints and Kubernetes online endpoints.
+Azure Machine Learning supports Triton in both managed online endpoints and Kubernetes online endpoints.

-In this article, you will learn how to deploy a model using no-code deployment for Triton to a managed online endpoint.
-Information is provided on using the CLI (command line), Python SDK v2, and Azure Machine Learning studio.
-If you want to customize further directly using Triton inference server's configuration, refer to Use a custom container to deploy a model and the BYOC example for Triton (deployment definition and end-to-end script).
+This article describes how to deploy a model by using no-code deployment for Triton to a managed online endpoint.
+It provides information for using the Azure CLI, Python SDK v2, and Azure Machine Learning studio.
+To customize further by directly using Triton Inference Server's configuration, see Use a custom container to deploy a model and the BYOC example for Triton (deployment definition and end-to-end script).

 Note

-Use of the NVIDIA Triton Inference Server container is governed by the NVIDIA AI Enterprise Software license agreement and can be used for 90 days without an enterprise product subscription.
+Use of the NVIDIA Triton Inference Server container is governed by the NVIDIA AI Enterprise Software license agreement and you can use it for 90 days without an enterprise product subscription.
 For more information, see NVIDIA AI Enterprise on Azure Machine Learning.

 Prerequisites

-• A working Python 3.8 (or higher) environment.
+• A working Python 3.10 or later environment.

-• You must have additional Python packages installed for scoring and may install them with the code below.
+• You must have additional Python packages installed for scoring.
+You can install them by using the following code.
 They include:

-• Gevent - A networking library used when connecting to the Triton Server
+• Gevent.
+A networking library used for connecting to the Triton server.

 pip install numpy